5 Common Misconceptions about Treating Sprained Ankles

 Summary

-Ankle sprains are pretty common and can occur due to strenuous exercise (including hiking), accidents, tripping and twisting your ankle, or even just rolling over in your sleep.
+Ankle sprains are common and can occur due to strenuous exercise (including hiking), accidents, tripping and twisting your ankle, or even rolling over in your sleep.

-Whenever you suffer a sprained ankle, make sure you do the right thing to kickstart the healing process.
+Whenever you suffer a sprained ankle, do the right thing to kickstart the healing process.
 As noted, icing and resting the area has been proven to be minimally effective in restoring the ankle.

 If your sprain is severe, make sure you see your doctor immediately.
-They will assess the true extent of the injury and recommend appropriate measures to take.
+They will assess the true extent of the injury and recommend appropriate measures.

 Have you experienced a sprained ankle while hiking?
 What steps did you use for healing the sprained ankle?
 Please share your insights with us in the comments below.